Strabismus: Management

 Strabismus is usually treated with a combination of eyeglasses, vision therapy, and surgery, depending on the underlying reason for the misalignment.
 As with other binocular vision disorders, the primary goal is comfortable, single, clear, normal binocular vision at all distances and directions of gaze.

-Whereas amblyopia (lazy eye), if minor and detected early, can often be corrected with use of an eye patch on the dominant eye or vision therapy, the use of eye patches is unlikely to change the angle of strabismus.

 Glasses

 In cases of accommodative esotropia, the eyes turn inward due to the effort of focusing far-sighted eyes, and the treatment of this type of strabismus necessarily involves refractive correction, which is usually done via corrective glasses or contact lenses, and in these cases surgical alignment is considered only if such correction does not resolve the eye turn.

 In case of strong anisometropia, contact lenses may be preferable to spectacles because they avoid the problem of visual disparities due to size differences (aniseikonia) which is otherwise caused by spectacles in which the refractive power is very different for the two eyes.
 In a few cases of strabismic children with anisometropic amblyopia, a balancing of the refractive error eyes via refractive surgery has been performed before strabismus surgery was undertaken.

 Early treatment of strabismus when the person is a baby may reduce the chance of developing amblyopia and depth perception problems.
 However, a review of randomized controlled trials concluded that the use of corrective glasses to prevent strabismus is not supported by existing research.
-Most children eventually recover from amblyopia if they have had the benefit of patches and corrective glasses.
-Amblyopia has long been considered to remain permanent if not treated within a critical period, namely before the age of about seven years; however, recent discoveries give reason to challenge this view and to adapt the earlier notion of a critical period to account for stereopsis recovery in adults.
+Amblyopia has long been considered to remain permanent if not treated within a critical period, namely before the age of about seven years.

-Eyes that remain misaligned can still develop visual problems.
-Although not a cure for strabismus, prism lenses can also be used to provide some temporary comfort and to prevent double vision from occurring.

 Glasses affect the position by changing the person's reaction to focusing.
 Prisms change the way light, and therefore images, strike the eye, simulating a change in the eye position.